Install Ransomware Prevention

 If you have disabled managed updates for the organization you want to deploy Ransomware Prevention on, you must use the following instructions to deploy the add-on.

-You will need to download a bundle with the Insight Agent and Ransomware Prevention add-on.
-To attain the files required for this step, create a support ticket for your Customer Advisor.
+You will need to download files for the Ransomware Prevention add-on specific to the operating system you are using.
+To get the required files, create a support ticket for your Cybersecurity Advisor.

 There are two main Agent Installation options available that can be used interchangeably: